CertainTingz/CertainTingz/README.md

 ## 👨‍💻Here is some of my work below...
-- Automating and reporting on Samsung's calculator test cases
+- Automating and reporting on Samsung's calculator test cases.
   - [Appium Automation](https://github.com/CertainTingz/SamsungCalculatorAutomation)
-- Evaluating a LLM-based chatbot checking for metrics such as accurancy, relevency, hallucination and the ability to understand the context
+- Evaluating a LLM-based chatbot checking for metrics such as accurancy, relevency, hallucination amoung others.
   - [LLM Evaluation using Deepeval](https://github.com/CertainTingz/LLMTesting)
-- A data quality check of a property dataset using Oracle SQL
+- A data quality check of a property dataset using Oracle SQL.
   - [Data Quality Assurance Project](https://github.com/CertainTingz/DataQualityAssurance)
-- An LLM powered system that recommends a Bachelors program based on subjects passed or subject of interest
+- An LLM powered system that recommends a Bachelors program based on subjects passed or subject of interest.
   - [Bachelors Program Recommending System using Llama 2](https://github.com/CertainTingz/LLMPrototype)

 - My Skills